PLEASE READ THESE TERMS AND CONDITIONS CAREFULLY BEFORE USING THIS SITE

 2.3 Language.
 These Terms and the Contract are made only in the English language.

 3. Purchasing your subscription and its acceptance

 3.1 Purchasing your subscription.
 Please follow the onscreen prompts to purchase your subscription to our service.
 You may only subscribe using the method set out on the site.
 Each order is an offer by you to buy the services offered by our social media management tool (Services) subject to these Terms.

 3.2 Accepting your request for subscription.
-Our acceptance of your order takes place when we send an email to you to accept it (Subscription Confirmation), at which point and on which date (Commencement Date) the Contract between you and us will come into existence.
+Our acceptance of your order takes place when we send an email to you to confirm that your first subscription payment has been charged (Subscription Confirmation), at which point and on which date (Commencement Date) the Contract between you and us will come into existence.
 The Contract will relate only to those Services confirmed in the Subscription Confirmation.

-3.3 If we cannot accept your request for subscription.
-If we are unable to supply you with the Services for any reason, we will inform you of this by email and we will not process your request.
+3.3 If we cannot accept your request for subscription including where the first or any subsequent subscription payments could not be charged successfully or if we are unable to supply you with the Services for any reason, we will inform you of this by email and we will not process your request.
 If you have already paid for the Services, we will refund you the full amount.
 We fully reserve our right to not offer the Services to anyone for any reason.

-4.1 You may terminate the Contract at any time.
-If you terminate the Contract before the end of your current paid-up month, your termination will take effect immediately and you will not be charged again.
+4.1 You may terminate the Subscription Contract at any time unless a specific signed agreement is made for a certain period of time.
+If you terminate the Contract before the end of your current paid-up period, you will have access until 1 day before the paid-up period ends at which point termination will take effect and you will not be charged again.